openstack-infra/system-config/doc/source/stackforge.rst

 history.
 Both of these are optional.
 Note that the current tools assume that the upstream repo will have a master branch.

-Note: Ensure the source repo has been evaluated and only required branches and tags remain when it seeds the stackforge repo.
-Cleaning up a repo of unnecessary branches and tags after the merge requires an openstack-infra core member to do so.

 The next step is to add a Gerrit ACL config file.
 Edit ``modules/openstack_project/files/gerrit/acls/stackforge/project-name.config`` and make it look like::